 - Frontier Biomarkers and Drug Discovery for the Early Diagnosis and Treatment of Alzheimer’s Disease (2019)

 - Advanced Therapies for Human Disease (2022)

-- XIX International School of Pharmacology “Teófilo Hernando”, Palacio de La Magdalena (Santander, Spain), June 20-24, 2022: “Advanced Therapies for Human Diseases”.
+XX International School of Pharmacology “Teófilo Hernando”, Palacio de La Magdalena (Santander, Spain), July 17-21, 2023: “Retina degeneration: frontier therapies to prevent blindnes”.

 - The Summer International University was created on August 23, 1932 as a result of the approval of a foundational decree proposed by the Minister for Public Education and Arts, Fernando de los Rios.
 Courses started in 1933 under the leadership of Ramón Menéndez Pidal and Blas Cabrera from 1934 to 1936 and the poet Pedro Salinas as Secretary General.
 This could explain the strong emphasis in humanities and Spanish language courses as well as in political, economical and social sciences.
 However, the Summer University has also traditionally hosted advanced courses in physics, chemistry, mathematics, medical and other sciences.